-Mandatory court closures, continuances due to COVID-19 exposure, and each of the challenges discussed above are all barriers to giving families a timely resolution to their sensitive issues and has led to an increased court backlog, often in districts where a backlog already existed.
+Mandatory court closures, continuances, and each of the challenges discussed above are all barriers to giving families a timely resolution to their sensitive issues and has led to an increased court backlog in recent years, often in districts where a backlog already existed.
 The process of reviewing backlogs is labor intensive and time consuming and is typically recommended and completed prior to family court implementation.
-The opportunity to review the pre-pandemic backlog was not an option in counties that were redistricted and joined with an existing family court district / county.
 The pandemic backlog has now been added to the pre-pandemic backlog and has been challenging to address.
+Court management specialists updated Civil Case Clean-Up Guidelines in September 2022 for statewide use.
+Court Programs staff continue to provide technical assistance using the Pending Case Inventory Tool to identify cases with pending issues upon request.